chchingyesstyle/vote-dinner/README.md

 - index.html — UI
 - style.css — styles
 - app.js — JavaScript logic; paste your Firebase config into the firebaseConfig object
+ - firestore.rules — example Firestore security rules to allow only owners to write their vote

 Setup